Honda 1300: History

-The engine
+Engine

-The engine was SOHC air-cooled, with a fan attached to the flywheel to pull cool air through the engine block, labeled DDAC, or Duo Dyna Air Cooling.
-This warm air, and additional hot air from around the exhaust manifold, was then used to heat the passenger compartment, a novel approach which was not commonly used afterward.
+The engine was SOHC and air-cooled, with a fan attached to the flywheel to pull cool air through the engine block.
+Honda labeled this Duo Dyna Air Cooling (DDAC).
+The air that had absorbed heat from the engine block, and additional hot air from around the exhaust manifold, was then used to heat the passenger compartment, a novel approach which was not commonly used afterward.
 Hideo Sugiura, then the head of the R&D Center, looked back upon the sentiment of the time:

 "We had a powerful company founder, Mr. Honda, who was on top of the engineering operation.
 He also had expertise, which he had acquired through a string of enormous successes.
 Having such a leader, the sentiment in the company was that we had to see it all the way through, regardless of where the road might take us.
 There was to be no surrender.
 We could not give up halfway."

 "Streamlining the bulky construction of the air-cooled engine, and giving it the quietness of a water-cooled engine, will create the ideal power plant...."
 With that concept in mind, the research engineers worked tirelessly to achieve their ideal.
 It was from this grueling process of trial and error that the DDAC integrated dual air-cooled engine was achieved.
 The initial prototype was completed in July 1968, after which dynamic performance testing, temperature measurements and other basic evaluations were conducted.

 In a departure from the previous Honda practice of using roller bearings on the crankshaft, the 1300 engine had more conventional plain bearings.
 Two versions of the engine were available.
-The engine fitted to the 77 sedan and Coupé 7 had a single Keihin carburetor and developed 100 PS, while the engine that powered the 99 sedan and Coupé 9 was equipped with four Keihin carburetor and developed 115 PS at 7,300 rpm.
+The engine fitted to the 77 sedan and Coupé 7 had a single Keihin carburetor and developed 100 PS, while the engine that powered the 99 sedan and Coupé 9 was equipped with four Keihin carburetors and developed 115 PS at 7,300 rpm.

-Initial skepticism was expressed among competitor manufacturers and in the trade press concerning Honda's power output claims for the car, but those who drove it reported an engine that would freely rev to an indicated 8,000 rpm and remarkable performance for a 1,300 cc engined car: the factory figure at launch for a standing quarter-mile acceleration test of 17.2 seconds was felt to be not unreasonable.
+Honda's power output claims for the car were initially met with skepticism among competitor manufacturers and in the trade press, but those who drove it reported an engine that would freely rev to an indicated 8,000 rpm, and remarkable performance for a 1,300 cc engined car: the factory figure at launch for a standing quarter-mile acceleration test of 17.2 seconds was felt to be not unreasonable.
 The engine was a dry-sump design with a pressurized oil system feeding from a tank.
-An electrical fuel pump was another high-tech novelty which would eventually be common.
-The electrical system was another matter — it had a separate redundant set of wiring on each side of the car.
+Its electrical fuel pump was another high-tech novelty which eventually became common.
+The electrical system was another matter—it had a separate redundant set of wiring on each side of the car.